Maintaining Your Log BurnerPosted on - 18.01.21

 Sweeping your chimney is a vital task for any log burner owner.
-This is because a build up of blockages and debris can eventually lead to a chimney fire.
+This is because a build-up of blockages and debris can eventually lead to a chimney fire.
 Regular sweeping will allow you to dramatically reduce the risk associated with this.
 (Reference chimney sweep in experts)

 Clear Out Excess Ash Safely

 Another thing that will need clearing out is any ash that has built up over time.
-This is for similar reasons as a build up can be dangerous to the safety of your log burner.
+This is for similar reasons as a build-up can be dangerous to the safety of your log burner.
 When clearing out ash, it’s important to ensure that the ash is cold before clearing out.
 Otherwise, you may be putting yourself at risk of injuries.

 Clean Any Glass

 It’s really important to keep cleaning any glass on your log burner regularly.
-This is because smoke build up can happen relatively quickly if any damp logs or non-smokeless coal has been used.
-This will then lead to a blackening of the glass on your wood burner.
+This is because smoke build-up can happen relatively quickly if any damp logs or non-smokeless coal has been used.
+This will then lead to the blackening of the glass on your wood burner.
 Another culprit can be if your fire isn’t burning at a high enough temperature, which is where heavier fumes will be created.
 One way to prevent this can be to invest in a stove thermometer to ensure that it’s burning at the most efficient temperature.
 When cleaning the glass, it’s again important to wait until the glass has cooled down.